palewire/first-github-scraper/docs/commit.md

 ```{include} _templates/nav.html
 ```

-# Save the data and debug errors
+# Saving the data and dealing with errors

 This chapter will walk you through how to save the data in the repository, and spot and fix common errors.